Why phone-cracking tools used by India’s law enforcers are increasingly raising privacy concerns

 - Smuggling

 Hyderabad Police’s KVM Prasad also explained how they go about investigating crimes and when they use these tools.
 “First we study call details.
-Based on the call detail, which come from the phone companies, we triangulate the area from where the call was made.
-Then we go to the area and inquire locally, and the accused is caught,” said .
+Based on the call detail, which comes from the phone companies, we triangulate the area from where the call was made.
+Then we go to the area and inquire locally, and the accused is caught,” he said.

 It is then that the cyber forensic tools are used by the police to crack open an accused’s phone.
 “In every case, we take an image of the device and go forward accordingly,” he added.